Accredited by the Council on Social Work Education, the Mid-Tennessee Collaborative

 SW 6320 - Practicum IIB

 Prerequisites: If taken concurrently with SW 6130, prerequisites are the same.
 If not taken concurrently, SW 6310 is the prerequisite.
 May be taken concurrently with Practicum IIA (SW 6310) and Empirical Social Work Practice (SW 6300).

 **Either course meets requirement; the other one may be taken as an elective.

 Electives (6-9 hours)

 - 9 credit hours of electives are required for the full program; 6 credit hours are required for the advanced standing program.

-Future course topics will include children's mental health, trauma and recovery, neuroscience in social work, grant writing, domestic violence, school social work, child abuse and neglect treatment, community health, evidence-based substance abuse treatment, supervision in social work practice, military social work, and child welfare.
+Electives include children's mental health, trauma and recovery, neuroscience in social work, grant writing, domestic violence, school social work, child abuse and neglect treatment, community health, evidence-based substance abuse treatment, supervision in social work practice, military social work, child welfare, and aging issues and controversies.